pupeno/jar-copier/README.md

 ## License

-Copyright © 2015 Carousel Apps, Ltd. All rights reserved.
+Copyright © 2015-2017 José Pablo Fernández Silva

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.